What are CPT Codes?

 The more than 7,000 five-character CPT Codes are an important part of the billing process.
 They are used by insurers to aid in determining the amount of reimbursement the physician or healthcare provider will receive for services rendered.

-Category I- The codes range is 00100 to 99499.
+- Category I- The code range is 00100 to 99499.
 Each five-digit code has a corresponding description of the procedure or service.

 CPT Codes work in conjunction with ICD Codes.
 ICD-9-CM is a list of codes that correspond to procedures and diagnoses recorded in concurrence with hospital care in the U.S. ICD-10-M is the system employed by healthcare providers and physicians to code and classify all symptoms diagnoses and procedures recorded in concurrence with hospital care in the U.S.